 Sprint Nextel could buy out additional investors in Clearwire after agreeing last week to purchase Eagle River Holding's 31 million shares for $100 million, giving Sprint a little more than 50 percent of the troubled wireless broadband carrier, Dan Hesse, Sprint's CEO, told Bloomberg on Friday.

 Alteryx calls its analytics platform the first app store for big data.

 AT&T and the nonprofit Pew Center on the States are rolling out VoterHub, a free application offering nonpartisan voter information leading up to the November 2012 General Election.

-Isis, the nationwide m-commerce network spearheaded by Verizon Wireless, AT&T Mobility and T-Mobile USA, is reportedly poised to begin consumer trials in the Salt Lake City and Austin, Texas markets on August 20.
+Isis--the nationwide mobile commerce network spearheaded by Verizon Wireless, AT&T Mobility and T-Mobile USA--is now live, although its long-planned consumer trials in Austin, Texas, and Salt Lake City remain on hold.

 Many companies are stuck in silos in which departments plan and execute their own mobile initiatives.
 It is high time that companies break out of the mobile silos before they come crashing down from their own slipshod design and weight of inefficiency.

 Wireless carriers and medical device makers should benefit from a number of initiatives being launched by the Federal Communications Commission to promote wireless medical devices and applications.